-'Miracle or science?' - Thai soccer team saved from flooded cave
+Mission declared possible as Thai soccer team saved from flooded cave

 “Such a beautiful moment - all freed, great job!”

-Authorities did not reveal the identity of the boys as they were brought out, one by one.
+Authorities did not reveal the identity of the boys as they were brought out.
 Parents of the four boys rescued on Sunday were allowed to see them through a glass window at the hospital, public health officials said on Tuesday, but they will be quarantined for the time being.

 The boys were still being quarantined from their parents because of the risk of infection and would likely be kept in hospital for a week for tests, officials said earlier.